 IR35 contract review

-A contract review carried out by an independent and unbiased expert is important when strengthening any claim for working outside IR35.
-Contractors would be wise to have their contract examined by an IR35 specialist who will be able to advise whether it belongs inside or outside the rules from the very start
+An IR35 contract review carried out by an independent and unbiased expert is important when strengthening any claim for working outside the legislation.

 Working practices review